 - (7) We are exposed to the risks of leverage, which may be considered a speculative investment technique.
 The use of leverage magnifies the potential for gain and loss on amounts invested and, therefore, increases the risks associated with an investment in us.
 In addition, the costs associated with our borrowings, including any increase in the base management fee payable to our investment adviser, GSV Asset Management, are borne by our common stockholders.
-For purposes of this section, we have assumed that we have (i) \$49.7 million of outstanding borrowings at an annual interest rate of 5.25%, which reflects our outstanding 5.25% Convertible Senior Notes due 2018 as of March 31, 2018, (ii) \$38.2 million of outstanding borrowings at an annual interest rate of 4.75%, which reflects our outstanding 4.75% Convertible Senior Notes due 2023 (the "4.75% Convertible Senior Notes due 2023", and together with the 5.25% Convertible Senior Notes due 2018, the "Convertible Senior Notes") as of March 31, 2018, and (iii) \$12.0 million of additional borrowings, with an estimated annual interest rate of 8.5%, that may be borrowed under the Credit Facility or any future credit facility.
+For purposes of this section, we have assumed that we have (i) \$50.0 million of outstanding borrowings at an annual interest rate of 5.25%, which reflects our outstanding 5.25% Convertible Senior Notes due 2018 (the "5.25% Convertible Senior Notes due 2018") as of June 30, 2018, (ii) \$40.0 million of outstanding borrowings at an annual interest rate of 4.75%, which reflects our outstanding 4.75% Convertible Senior Notes due 2023") as of June 30, 2018, and (iii) \$12.0 million of additional borrowings, with an estimated annual interest rate of 8.50%, that may be borrowed under our \$12.0 million senior secured revolving credit facility with Western Alliance Bank (the "Credit Facility") or any future credit facility.
 We are subject to a 0.5% annual fee that may be charged on the unused portion of the Credit Facility.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations Liquidity and Capital Resources." - (8) "Other expenses," which we calculate to equal \$4.5 million are based upon estimates for the twelve months ending March 31, 2019.
-These expenses include certain expenses allocated to us under the Investment Advisory Agreement, such as travel expenses incurred in connection with the investigation and monitoring of our investments. - (9) Net assets attributable to common stock, which we calculate to equal \$218.5 million, reflect our March 31, 2018 net asset value increased to reflect an assumed annual return of 8.0% on our \$212.3 million of portfolio investments as of March 31, 2018. - (10)Total annual expenses are presented as a percentage of net assets attributable to common stockholders, because the holders of shares of our common stock (and not the holders of our debt securities or preferred stock, if any) bear all of our fees and expenses, including the fees and expenses of our wholly owned consolidated subsidiaries, all of which are included in this fee table presentation.
+The 5.25% Convertible Senior Notes due 2018 matured on September 15, 2018, were repaid in full with interest at such time and are no longer outstanding.
+As a result, the 5.25% Convertible Senior Notes due 2018 are reflected herein as outstanding until such time.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations Liquidity and Capital Resources." - (8) "Other expenses," which we calculate to equal \$4.6 million are based upon estimates for the twelve months ending June 30, 2019.
+These expenses include certain expenses allocated to us under the Investment Advisory Agreement, such as travel expenses incurred in connection with the investigation and monitoring of our investments. - (9) Net assets attributable to common stock, which we calculate to equal \$226.7 million, reflect our June 30, 2018 net asset value increased to reflect an assumed annual return of 8.0% on our \$216.3 million of portfolio investments as of June 30, 2018. - (10)Total annual expenses are presented as a percentage of net assets attributable to common stockholders, because the holders of shares of our common stock (and not the holders of our debt securities or preferred stock, if any) bear all of our fees and expenses, including the fees and expenses of our wholly owned consolidated subsidiaries, all of which are included in this fee table presentation.